-In navigating Marsmap visualizations, users can either look at the computer screen directly or immerse themselves in scenes by wearing 3-D glasses or head-tracked virtual binoculars.
+In navigating Marsmap visualizations, users can either look at the computer screen directly or immerse themselves in scenes by wearing 3-D glasses or head-mounted virtual binoculars.
 Explorers will be able to fly freely through the visual model, zooming towards or away from any location, rotating around a given point, and viewing objects from different vantage points.

 The hard-hitting questions as evidence of earlier life on Mars cannot be answered by one or two fly-over missions or a few rovers and can only be put to rest if the international space agencies begin to take a serious look at the equatorial areas as former faces of vast water flow and the mechanisms for primordial organo-synthesis possibilities for the presence of life, or in the so-called “Inca City” region, where honeycomb configurations of geological cells and water-lines remind one of similar regions reviewed by radar experts over Guatemala and Belize in the late 1970s that confirmed man-made canals.